SolhavenGames/Elementals-of-Tulia/GaeaSaga/CharacterArcs/DeraArcGaea.md

 **Irreversable Actions**: Choosing to join The Symbols over PAC for less regulation, causing him to be declared a criminal.

-**Biggest Arc Influence**: Much smaller influence overall; mainly showing that Knightsdales can be escaped (even when they think they've gotten you).
+**Biggest Arc Influence**: Being considered the morally cleanest Symbols member.

 **Ending Alignment**: The Symbols (as Paradox).
 ## Summary